LukeGrahamLandry/franca/devlog.md

   costs 20ms on self compile which is almost 2% which seems really high, very sad, cause like such a large amount of code doesn't care, but the old way was such a footgun, it being a rare footgun just means it's that much more confusing when it goes off.
+- i feel that revealed a bug in late slot promotion perhaps or im just losing my mind, elf/emit/seal_dynamic() only works if you force it to spill everying and i don't see how the difference could be caused by evaluation order change.

 ## (Jun 25)